 You will need to undergo a home study and obtain a pre-placement report certifying that you can provide a suitable home for a child.
 We will guide you through this process.

 Your profile will be your first introduction to the birth parents.
 It is an opportunity to share a sense of who you are as an individual or couple, your relationships with family and friends, and the kind of life you hope to create for an adopted child.
-We work closely with clients to help them prepare the most successful family profiles possible.

 Many adoptive parents have successfully located birth mothers through advertising.
 We provide you with the opportunity to place print and web classified advertisements to diversify your efforts to find birth parents.